C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 Muybridge has been coined as the father of the *GIF*, a very recent development related to digital technology.
 This comparison points to how existing principles are adapted and re-used in new forms and brings into question whether we can speak about an original work of art or innovation.
 The same applies of course with regard to historical sources.

--  Watch this clip created by video activist kirby ferguson about how creation is based on re-use of older material: [Everything is a re-mix](https://vimeo.com/kirbyferguson/remix2015)
+-  Watch this clip created by video activist Kirby Ferguson about how creation is based on the re-use of older material: [Everything is a re-mix](https://vimeo.com/kirbyferguson/remix2015)
 - Find out what [the origin of a GIF](https://en.wikipedia.org/wiki/GIF) is
-- Below you will find a list of artists/photographers that have been inspired by Muybridge
-- Open the links and document the table in your template
+- Below you will find a list of artists/photographers that have been inspired by Muybridge.
+Open the links to collect information for your table in the template.
 - What kind of organisation/artist/scholar re-used aspects of Muybridge’s work/life/art?
 - In which context?
-- At which time?
+List the objective, the time frame and the location
-- What is the element that has been the source of inspiration and has been reused?
+- What is the element from Muybridge's work that has been the source of inspiration and has been reused?

 [A composition for Dancers and Musicians](https://vimeo.com/209180993)